Research

 At the federal level, women have seen the greatest difficulty seeking public office.
 A woman did not represent Texas in United States Congress until 1966.
 Only one woman has ever served as a U.S. Senator for Texas.
 At the statewide level, women serve in a slightly greater percentage of office.
 Only two women have served as a Texas Governor, both being Democrats.
 Women have held around twenty percent of elected seats in both the Texas House of Representatives and Texas Senate since 1992, the first coined "Year of the Woman."

 The percentage of women serving in Texas public office meets the national average at 24%.
 Women of color serve at an even lower rate.
-Though the Lone Star state does not rank in the bottom 10 states like Wyoming at 16%, it is far from the climb towards political parity.
-Currently, only Nevada has women serving in elected office at parity.
-In addition, Texas is home to 13 of the largest cities in the United States yet only one, Fort Worth, is governed by a female mayor.
+The Lone Star state ranks in the bottom 10 states, receiving a D rank from Represent Women in its 2023 Gender Parity Index.
+In addition, Texas is home to 13 of the largest cities in the United States yet only one, Fort Worth, is governed by a mayor that is a woman+.

 There are barriers preventing women from winning that men do not face.